-- Definitions of roles and responsibilities, - ▷ Formal committees tasked with a specific objective, and - > Standing meetings that regularly review a given topic. - ▶ Processes.
+- Definitions of roles and responsibilities, - Allocation of employees and vendors into project teams, - Formal committees tasked with a specific objective, and - Standing meetings that regularly review a given topic. - ▶ Processes.
 Project teams define processes that enable completion of tasks and work assignments.
 For example, project teams may agree to a decomposition process using a work breakdown structure (WBS), backlog, or task board.